How To Say Goodnight In Italian

 1. The Importance of Tone

-Your tone of voice plays a crucial role in conveying your emotions.
+Your tone of voice has a big impact in conveying your emotions.
 When saying "Buona notte," use a warm, gentle tone to express genuine care.
-Avoid sounding rushed or dismissive.
+Avoid sounding rushed or dismissive Not complicated — just consistent..

 2. The Power of Body Language